 - Itching or tingling around genitals or anal region

 - Small blisters that break open and cause painful sores.
-These may be on or around genitals (penis or vagina) or on buttocks, thighs, or rectal area.
+These may be on or around the genitals (penis or vagina) or on the buttocks, thighs, or rectal areas.
 More rarely, blisters may occur inside the urethra.